jlevere/obsidian-mcp-plugin/README.md

 }
 ```

-You can find the correct url from the plugin's setting pannel under endpoints.
+You can find the correct url from the plugin's setting panel under endpoints.

 ### Available Tools